AdityaS1426/DebugDataBandits/README.md

 Click on "Projects" to view our Scrum Board.

+## Scrum Team Goals for Week of Scrum Team Cards/Ticket Focus

+- Aditya & Arnav will simplify the CarDealershipSimulator code, fix errors, & fix user commands that are not working.
+- Aditya & Arnav will aim to finish CarDealershipSimulator.
+- Atharva & Jacob will aim to finish BankingSystem.
+- Atharva & Jacob will start on SchoolAttendanceSystem.

 ## How to Run CarDealershipSimulator
 - Open IntelliJ.
 - Click "Get From Version Control".